MicrosoftDocs/security/zero-trust/azure-virtual-wan.md

 - Block inbound prefixes that are too specific.

   Under certain circumstances you could get some long IPv4 prefixes from Azure (network prefix length 30 to 32), which are typically included in other less specific prefixes and therefore not required.
-Dropping these prefixes will prevent your on-premises routing tables from growing unnecessarily large.
+Dropping these prefixes prevents your on-premises routing tables from growing unnecessarily large.

-- Block inbound prefixes that are not in Azure unless you are using Azure as a transit network.
+- Block inbound prefixes that aren't in Azure unless you are using Azure as a transit network.

-  If you are not using Azure to transport traffic between your on-premises locations (for example, with technologies such as ExpressRoute Global Reach), an on-premises prefix being advertised from Azure would indicate a routing loop.
+  If you aren't using Azure to transport traffic between your on-premises locations (for example, with technologies such as ExpressRoute Global Reach), an on-premises prefix being advertised from Azure would indicate a routing loop.
 Only taking Azure prefixes in your on-premises routers would protect you from these types of routing loops.

-- Block outbound prefixes that are not on-premises.
+- Block outbound prefixes that aren't on-premises.

-  If you are not using your on-premises network for transit between Azure regions, you shouldn’t be advertising to Azure any prefix that you don’t use on-premises.
+  If you aren't using your on-premises network for transit between Azure regions, you shouldn’t be advertising to Azure any prefix that you don’t use on-premises.
 If you don’t, you run into the risk of creating routing loops, especially given the fact that eBGP implementations in most routers re-advertise all prefixes on non-preferred links.
 This has the effect of sending Azure prefixes back to Azure unless you have configured eBGP multi-path.

 ## Logical architecture